Skip to Content

 • Allow kids the freedom to make a mess and get dirty.
 Instructing them to stay clean or not dirty their clothes is unfair and not conducive to learning.

 • Store construction toys where they can be easily accessed – in neatly packed containers or on a low shelf.
-If materials are available and look inviting, children will play with them.
+If materials are accessible and look inviting, children will naturally engage with them.

-• Describe kids’ creations in order to provide the correct vocabulary and build their language skills.
+• Describe children’s creations to provide the correct vocabulary and enhance their language skills.

 • Make a safe learning environment at home or school by providing rules – such as no throwing blocks, waiting for someone to play with something until you have a turn, etc.